-Cellars — other than possibly for wine — don’t feature much on the list of must-haves for a des-res these days but they were once essential.
+Cellars — other than possibly for wine — don’t feature much on the list of must-haves for a des-res these days.
+However, they were once essential.
 (Same as shoe-scrapers.)
 A fire, after all, was the only method of keeping warm in the winter.
 For a fire, you need coal.
 When you have coal, you need somewhere to store it.
 The coal cellar.

 Coal came from underground mines, onto delivery vehicles, and was hoisted into your cellar maybe once a week.
 During the twentieth century, however, coal fires fell out of fashion.
 Partly because they contribute to air pollution.
 Around 4,000 people died in London in the Great Smog of 1952.